Bringing your new hound home

 In a multi-dog household

 - Do not expect instant bonding.
 These dogs have only just met and need time to suss each other out and adjust.
 Dynamics will change.
 Expect spats - growling, snapping and lunging.
 It is natural for there to be disputes between dogs when they are suddenly living together.
 The new dog will be overwhelmed and insecure, and resident dogs will also feel insecure.
 Disputes generally look and sound far worse than they are.
-If tensions are escalating or either dog is injured in a dispute, please separate, give them time to calm down and of course tend to injuries.
+If tensions are escalating or either dog is injured in a dispute, please separate, give them time to calm down and get in touch.

-- Please put all toys away before bringing your new hound home.
+- Please put all toys away before bringing your foster hound home.
 Introduce them once they are a bit more settled with each other and supervise.

 - Feed separately to begin with and determine if there are any signs of food guarding.
 It is quite natural for hounds to protect their food, particularly between dogs who do not know each other properly.